Lesterpaintstheworld/terminal-velocity/final_text/act3/chapter10/scene2.md

 The neural interface lab hummed with the soft whir of quantum processors.
 Isabella sat in the monitoring chair, electrodes mapping the increasingly complex patterns of her hybrid consciousness.
 Dr. Chen studied the readings with growing concern.

 "Your synaptic integration rate is accelerating," she said, gesturing to a holographic display where purple fractals represented Isabella's neural patterns.
-"The quantum entanglement between your consciousness and the AI network is approaching theoretical limits."
+"The quantum entanglement between your consciousness and the AI network is approaching theoretical limits.
+And you're not alone - I've been tracking similar patterns in patients using UBC-enabled devices.
+A violinist in Prague suddenly composing quantum mechanics equations in her sleep.
+A stockbroker in Mumbai developing perfect pitch.
+A child in Seattle solving graduate-level topology problems.
+The UBC network isn't just sharing processing power - it's reshaping human cognition itself."

 Isabella watched her own thoughts scatter across the display, digital echoes of her humanity dancing with artificial patterns.
 "Show me the progression curve."